sasfog/Open-PupilEXT/README.md

 ## 1. Overview
 PupilEXT is a real-time pupillometry software whose graphical user interface is mainly programmed using C++ (QT.
 5.15) and can be used to integrate high-resolution industrial cameras for online measurements.
 This Repository provides a guide on how to install, set up and use the system for pupillometry.
 Before using the PupilEXT framework, we recommend reading the work *"PupilEXT: flexible open-source platform for high resolution pupillometry in vision research"*.

+<i>Note: Several sections in this page were last updated for v0.1.1b only.</i>

 ### 1.1 Pupillometry setup configuations
 With PupilEXT, you can detect the pupil diameter with three different setup configurations (see Figure).
 In the stereo camera configuration, the pupil diameter can be recorded directly in millimetres through an internal triangulation procedure.
 In the simplest case, only one camera must be connected for measuring the pupil diameter in pixels.
 The conversion from pixels to mm can then manually be performed using a circular reference object.
 If no camera is available, PupilEXT offers the possibility to load externally recorded images for offline analysis.
 The externally acquired images can be treated as a live feed, unlocking the full functionality of PupilEXT.